 Side note: This sorting station is designed according to the Portland, OR infrastructure.
 We signed up for weekly reminders in order to be informed of the collection schedule.

 We keep a donation box by the back door where we put items that we no longer use and are still in good condition for donation.

 Getting junk mail is one of the things that frustrates me the most in my journey to zero waste.
 I feel like all the efforts I'm making to prevent trash from entering my house are ruined by the junk mail that filtrates through my mailbox.

-Through research and experiences, I came up with the a list of solutions which will help you dramatically reduce the amount of junk, promotional or unwanted mail in your mailbox.
+Through research and experience, I came up with a list of solutions that will help you dramatically reduce the amount of junk, promotional, or unwanted mail in your mailbox.

-This system is the result of a couple months of trial and error, even though it pretty much stayed the same after we implemented it).
-First, you'll need to sit down with your housemates, identify what your needs and priorities are and build a system around them.
+This system is the result of a couple of months of trial and error, even though it pretty much stayed the same after we implemented it).
+First, you'll need to sit down with your housemates, identify what your needs and priorities are, and build a system around them.

-The one thing that I found very important is this endeavor was to balance the roles.
+The one thing that I found very important in this endeavor was to balance the roles.
 Sharing a house is sharing responsibilities.

 Top and bottom pictures by Brandy Young for Conscious by Chloé.

 Now, I'd love to read your comments on this subject.
-What system have you implemented at home?
+What systems have you implemented at home?
 How do you distribute the roles?
 Who's in charge of what?
 Do you hire a house cleaner?
-Roommates, how to do deal with rent & utilities?
+Roommates, how do you deal with rent & utilities?